Preparing item metadata for training - Amazon Personalize

 Categorical metadata

-With certain recipes and domains, Amazon Personalize uses categorical metadata, such as an item's genre or color, when identifying underlying patterns that reveal the most relevant items for your users.
+With certain recipes and all domain use cases, Amazon Personalize uses categorical metadata, such as an item's genre or color, when identifying underlying patterns that reveal the most relevant items for your users.
 You define your own range of values based on your use case.
 Categorical metadata can be in any language.

 With all recipes and domains, you can import categorical data and use it to filter recommendations based on an item's attributes.
 For information about filtering recommendations, see Filtering recommendations and user segments.